AngeloStavrow/angelostavrow.com/content/post/per-diaries-day-10.md

 title: "The Per Rewrite Diary: Day 10"
 date: 2020-02-10T08:15:00-05:00
 draft: false
 summary: A series on the long-overdue rewrite of my iOS app Per.
-Today, we're adding auto-sorting to our product list.
+Today, we're doing a little planning for the coming week.
 tags: ["per", "per rewrite diary", "ios"]
 ---